 Having a an effective brand guide for small business in place is important for branding your business correctly and consistently.
 You need an organizational style guide to make sure that everyone who represents your company looks and acts consistently, and also to create a unified look for your brand.

-Whether you have a Virtual Assistant helping you create new social media designs or you hire a brand new designer to develop your sales page, with a style guide on hand everyone is on the same page about your brand's colors, logo, look and feel.
+Whether you have a Virtual Assistant helping you create new social media designs or you hire a brand new designer to develop your sales page, with a graphic design style guide on hand everyone is on the same page about your brand's colors, logo, look and feel.

 When figuring out how to create a communications style guide or creating brand guidelines for your business, it's important to consider all of the different elements that make up your brand.
 Here are some tips on how to get started and a video example at the end to help you get it right in no time.